 Pam Gorski has been a part of the team for over seven years as the Executive Vice President of Sales.
 She brings to Urban Mining2 over 30 years of experience in the IT/Computer and Telecom environment.
 She started and ran her own business for over 13 years in which she worked closely with large corporations.
 Pam understands the concept of helping her clients recoup money from their investments, along with assisting them in building their future equipment needs.

-Tracy Donley is the Vice President of Sales and Marketing at Urban Mining2 within the Material Acquisition and Marketing Division.
-She brings 20+ years of sales and marketing experience to the Urban Mining2 executive team.
+Tracy Donley is the President of R2 Disassembly.
+She brings 20+ years of sales and marketing experience to the R2 Disassembly executive team.
 Previously, she has grown, managed and marketed multi-million dollar companies and websites in the financial, accounting and insurance sectors.
 The industry may vary, but she knows the most defining characteristic of any successful company or person is delivering on their promises to the client with authenticity and out-of-the-box thinking.

 Tenzin Jigme, Senior Accounts Manager